Toyota: 2020s

 By 2020, Toyota reclaimed its position as the largest automaker in the world, surpassing Volkswagen.
 It sold 9.528 million vehicles globally despite an 11.3% drop in sales due to the COVID-19 pandemic.
 This includes subsidiaries Daihatsu and Hino Motors.

 On April 2, 2020, BYD and Toyota announced a new joint venture between the two companies called BYD Toyota EV Technology Co., Ltd., with the aim of "developing BEVs (Battery Electric Vehicles) that appeal to customers."

 In March 2021, Toyota, its subsidiary Hino, and Isuzu announced the creation of a strategic partnership between the three companies.
 Toyota acquired a 4.6% stake in Isuzu while the latter plans to acquire Toyota shares for an equivalent value.
 The three companies said they would form a new joint venture by April called Commercial Japan Partnership Technologies Corporation with the aim of developing fuel cell and electric light trucks.
 Toyota would own an 80% stake in the venture while Hino and Isuzu would own 10% each.

 In April 2021, Toyota said that it will buy Lyft's self-driving technology unit for $550 million and merge it with its newly created Woven Planet Holdings automation division.

-In June 2021, the company defended its donations to United States Republican lawmakers after they voted against certifying the results of the 2020 presidential election, saying it did not believe it was "appropriate to judge members of Congress" for that one vote.
+In June 2021, the company defended its donations to the United States Republican lawmakers after they voted against certifying the results of the 2020 presidential election, saying it did not believe it was "appropriate to judge members of Congress" for that one vote.
 A report by Axios found that Toyota was the top donor to 2020 election objectors, by a substantial margin.
 The company then reversed course in July 2021 and ceased donations to election objectors, releasing a statement saying it understood that its PAC's donations to those objectors, which far outpaced those of any other company, "troubled some stakeholders."
+Toyota resumed donations after a six-month pause.